britram/taps-transports/draft-ietf-taps-transports.md

 As an extension to TCP, MPTCP provides mostly the same features.
 By establishing multiple sessions between available endpoints, it can additionally provide soft failover solutions should one of the paths become unusable.
-In addition, by multiplexing one byte stream over separate paths, it can achieve a higher throughput than TCP in certain situations.
-Note, however, that coupled congestion control {{RFC6356}} might limit this benefit to maintain fairness to other flows at the bottleneck.
-When aggregating capacity over multiple paths, and depending on the way packets are scheduled on each TCP subflow, additional delay and higher jitter might be observed observed before in-order delivery of data to the applications.

 The transport features provided by MPTCP in addition to TCP therefore are:

-- congestion control with load balancing over multiple connections.
+- congestion control with load balancing over multiple connections,
-- endpoint multiplexing of a single byte stream (higher throughput).
+- endpoint multiplexing of a single byte stream (higher throughput),
-- address family multiplexing: sub-flows can be started over IPv4 or IPv6 for the same session.
+- address family multiplexing (using IPv4 and IPv6 for the same session),
 - resilience to network failure and/or handover.

 ## Stream Control Transmission Protocol (SCTP)